-In a city symbolic of rational capitalism and industry, old Penn Station spoke of an alternative and idealistic vision for future New York: a city of low-rise buildings and ample public space.
-The station's architects McKim, Meade, and White disdained New York's emerging skyscrapers.
-They toured Europe in preparation for designing Penn Station.
-European models of wide and long boulevards framing monumental buildings inspired them, such as the Gare de l'Est in Paris.
+Old Penn Station as Public Space in a City of Private Interests architects McKim, Meade, and White distained New York's emerging skyscrapers, and they toured Europe in preparation for designing Penn Station.
+They looked to European models of wide boulevards framing the monumental train station façade, such as the Gare de l'Est in Paris.
 At the time, the average building in Midtown Manhattan was no higher than six stories, and Penn Station - at over 150 feet tall - would have been among the neighborhood's highest and largest buildings.
 For inspiration, the architects copied the main waiting room from Rome's Baths of Diocletian.
-12 This reference is more than aesthetic: Rome's massive baths were as much functional infrastructure in a city without widespread indoor plumbing as they were civic and social spaces for all people to gather and socialize.
-By analogy, the Pennsylvania Railroad envisioned its waiting room - which was far larger and cathedral-like than the functional operations of boarding a train demands - as a civic and social space, an urban stage-set for the drama of commuting.
-Andrew Carnegie, the industrialist turned philanthropist who launched his business career as an employee of the Pennsylvania Railroad, wrote in his 1889 article The Gospel of Wealth: "Surplus wealth should be considered as a sacred trust, to be administered during the lives of its owners, by them as trustees, for the best good of the community in which and from which it had been acquired."13
+12 This reference is more than simply aesthetic: Rome's massive baths were as much functional infrastructure in a city without widespread indoor plumbing as they were civic and social spaces for all types of people to gather and socialize.
+By analogy, the Pennsylvania Railroad envisioned its waiting room - which was far larger and cathedral-like than the purely functional operations of boarding a train demands - as a civic and social space, an urban stageset for the drama of commuting.
+Andrew Carnegie, the industrialist turned philanthropist who launched his business career as an employee of the Pennsylvania Railroad, writes in his 1889 article The Gospel of Wealth: "Surplus wealth should be considered as a sacred trust, to be administered during the lives of its owners, by them as trustees, for the best good of the community in which and from which it had been acquired."13